-Heating and Hot Water Repair Category 2 Notes It is assumed that the heating and hot water systems have been installed in accordance with all relevant regulations and thereafter maintained on a regular basis.
+Heating and Hot Water Repair Category 1 Notes It is assumed that the heating and hot water systems have been installed in accordance with all relevant regulations and thereafter maintained on a regular basis.
 It is common practice for purchasers to have systems checked by an engineer immediately upon taking ownership, as stated in most offers to purchase used by conveyancers.
-Boilers and central heating systems should be tested and serviced by an Oftec oil registered engineer on an annual basis to ensure their safe and efficient operation.
-The central heating boiler is of an older type.
-Informed opinion suggests that many boilers have a life expectancy of between 10 and 20 years.
-A suitably qualified heating engineer will be able to advise further on repairing requirements or whether replacement is likely to be a more viable solution.
+Boilers and central heating systems should be tested and serviced by a Hetas registered engineer on an annual basis to ensure their safe and efficient operation.

 Drainage

-Repair Category 1
+Repair Category

 Notes No significant defects evident.